 In 2011, he won the world cup championship having reached the podium in four of the previous five world cup events of the season.
 The victory came on the back of the 2010 world cup season that saw him finish ranked as world number two.
 Chumpy won his second world championship in 2013, claiming the Boarder Cross title at the FIS World Titles in Stoneham.

-In 2014, Chumpy was named the Australian flag bearer for the Sochi Winter Olympics where he went on to compete as a favourite in the Snowboard Cross event.
+In 2014, Chumpy was named the Australian flag bearer for the Sochi Winter Olympics where he went on to compete as a favourite in the snowboard cross.
 Chumpy took out his heat and looked to be in form to make the final but was eliminated in a crash-marred quarter-final.

-Having taken up guitar at the same age as he began snowboarding, the trio have produced two CD’s and played in many surf towns and at music festivals.
-Pullin even played a solo gig for at the 2010 FIS Snowboard World Championships in Arosa, Switzerland.
+Having taken up the guitar the same age as he began snowboarding, the trio have produced two CD’s and played in many surf towns and at music festivals.
+Pullin even played a solo gig at the 2010 FIS Snowboard World Championships in Arosa, Switzerland.